maociao/looker-portal/README.md

 ## 🔍 Overview

-The Looker Partner Portal is a web application that provides a secure way for organizations to share Looker dashboards with their business partners without giving them direct access to Looker.
+The Looker Portal is a web application that provides a secure way for organizations to share Looker dashboards with their business partners without giving them direct access to their private Looker instance.
 The application uses Looker's embedding capabilities to display dashboards within a custom interface, with role-based access control and easy dashboard assignment to specific business partners.

 The portal consists of a React frontend and a Node.js backend, using Firestore for data storage and Looker's embedding capabilities for dashboard visualization.